cybersoel/AzureSentinelSIEMLab/README.md

 <br />
 <br />

+ - *continue*
- - 4) Then, it uses the `Invoke-WebRequest` cmdlet to send the source IP address to a website (ipgeolocation.io).
+     - Then, it uses the `Invoke-WebRequest` cmdlet to send the source IP address to a website (ipgeolocation.io).
 This website gives back information about where the IP address is located.
- - 5) It takes the location information from the website's response and saves it in variables.
+     - It takes the location information from the website's response and saves it in variables.
 <p align="center">
 <br/>
 <img width="672" alt="Portfolio" src="https://i.imgur.com/yNoCRj1.png">